FrogDevelopper/FrogDevelopper.github.io/index.markdown

 # Welcome!

-I'm **Benoît Le Gall**, a passionate Software Architect and Lead Tech Backend based in Orléans, France.
+I'm **Benoît Le Gall**, a passionate Software Architect and Backend Tech Lead based in Orléans, France.

-I specialize in creating elegant, and robust solutions with a strong focus on **Clean Code**, **SOLID principles**, and comprehensive test coverage.
+I specialize in creating elegant and robust solutions with a strong focus on **Clean Code**, **SOLID principles**, and comprehensive test coverage.
-My expertises lies in in Software Implementations using Java, Micronaut or Spring, Gradle and modern backend architectures.
+My expertise lies in software implementation using Java, Micronaut or Spring, Gradle, and modern backend architectures.
-Then in Software Architecture Design, having a good grasp of how various modules or services should interact.
+I also design software architectures and have a solid grasp of how modules and services should interact.
-Also, more recently, Software Infrastructure management, from provisioning resources to be used to deploying applications.
+More recently, I’ve focused on software infrastructure management—from provisioning resources to deploying applications.
-Finally, all of this wrapped in automated processes, usually using Jenkins pipelines, but also using Github actions.
+Finally, I wrap it all in automated workflows, typically with Jenkins pipelines and GitHub Actions.

 ## What I Do

 - Design and develop scalable backend systems
 - Lead technical teams and mentor developers
-- Contribute to open-source projects (especially Micronaut ecosystem)
+- Contribute to open-source projects (especially in the Micronaut ecosystem)
 - Advocate for code quality and best practices
 - Infrastructure as Code
-- Processes automation
+- Process automation

 ## Explore

 - [About Me](/about/) - Learn more about my skills and background
 - [Experience](/experience/) - Check out my professional journey
 - [Projects](/projects/) - See my open-source contributions
-- [Download CV](cv/2024_en-legall_benoit.pdf) - Get my full resume in english (2024 - not up do date)
+- [Download CV](cv/2024_en-legall_benoit.pdf) - Get my full resume in English (2024 — not up to date)
 - [Télécharger mon CV](cv/2024_fr-legall_benoit.pdf) - Récupérer mon CV complet (2024 - pas à jour)

 ## Get in Touch